• Patented prism technology

 • Weight: 1.0-oz

-• Soldiers/infantry with little to no ballistic knowledge can become instant marksman by just adding the Alpha TARAC.
+• Ideal for OSUT, soldiers/infantry with little to no ballistic knowledge can become marksman by simply adding the Alpha TARAC® (practicing solid fundamentals).

-• Save significant time and money in the classroom and at the range to teaching complicated holdovers.
+• Save significant money and time in the classroom and on the range teaching complicated holdovers.

 • Use the Alpha TARAC to reduce holds for UTM/SIM (paint) rounds.
 Custom values available upon request.